Dynamics 365 release schedule and early access

 Model-driven apps in Dynamics 365: The quality of our releases is paramount to ensuring our customers' satisfaction.
 We have multiple parts to how we approach quality as we release to our global audience.

 We begin our process with a series of automated and manual tests across a wide variety of scenarios.
-This progresses to the group of customers in multiple regions participating in our First Release programme, where those customers work in conjunction with the FastTrack programme on validating key scenarios on the builds scheduled to be deployed.
+These tests progress to the group of customers in multiple regions participating in our First Release program, where those customers work in conjunction with the FastTrack program on validating key scenarios on the builds scheduled to be deployed.

 If I have further questions or feedback, where can I post them?

 For any questions or feedback, join the discussion at the Release Readiness Forum in the Dynamics 365 community.